mckennapsean/dissertation/content/10-acknowledge.md

 I would like to thank my family and friends for all their support throughout the tumultuous time as I pursued a graduate degree.
-My parents raised me to be an open-minded and driven individual for which I am very thankful, and my parents and brother have always been a solid rock for me to depend on over time, emotionally and financially, everything from lending an open ear to helping me move.
+My parents raised me to be an open-minded and driven individual, for which I am very thankful, and my parents and brother have always been a solid rock for me to depend on over time, emotionally and financially, everything from lending an open ear to helping me move.
 In my extended family, my grandparents, aunts, uncles, and cousins have